gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-boilerplate.md

 to your shaders.
 See <a href="webgl-how-it-works.html">how it works</a>.

 I'd also suggest you read up on [less code more fun](webgl-less-code-more-fun.html) and check out [TWGL](http://twgljs.org).

+Note while we're add it there are several more scripts for similar reasons

+*   `webgl-lessons-ui.js`

+    This provides code to setup sliders that have a visible value that updates when you drag the slider.
+    Again I didn't want to clutter all the files with this code so it's in one place.

+*   `webgl-lessons-helper.js`

+    This script is not needed except on webglfundmentals.org.
+It helps print error messages to the screen when used inside the live editor among other things.

+*   `2d-math.js`

+    This is a bunch of 2d math functions.
+They get created started with the first article about matrix math and as they are created they are inline but eventually they're just too much clutter so after few example they are used by including this script.

+*   `3d-math.js`

+    This is a bunch of 3d math functions.
+They get created started with the first article about 3d and as they are created they are inline but eventually they're just too much clutter so after the 2nd article on 3d they are used by including this script.